CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/04-Repositories.md

 > Hint 2: Does the dataset include a ReadMe.txt file?
 >
 > > ## Solution
-> > Zenodo is a good place to keep your data separate from paper.
+> > Hydroshare is a good place to keep your data separate from paper.
 It gives access to all files, allowing you to cite the data as well (or instead of) the paper.
 > > However, it is not good for disovery, and does not enforce most metadata!
 > >
 > {: .solution}